keito0329/SFSRec/README.md

 ## Dataset
 In our experiments, we utilize five datasets, all stored in the `src/data` folder.
-- For the Sports, Toys, Beauty, Yelp, LastFM datasets, we employed the datasets downloaded from [this repository](https://github.com/Woeee/FMLP-Rec).
+- For the Sports, Toys, Beauty and Yelp datasets, we employed the datasets downloaded from [this repository](https://github.com/Woeee/FMLP-Rec).
+- For LastFM, we processed the data according to the procedure outlined in [this code](https://github.com/RUCAIBox/CIKM2020-S3Rec/blob/master/data/data_process.py).

 ### How to train SFSRec